bright79/axis_5514_getusers/README.md

 # Getusers Vulnerability of Axis 5514 Camera

 This page shows the details of the vulnerability found in AXIS 5514 Camera.
-AXIX-P5514 is not on sale now, but maybe some of them are still in use.

 Description